-It's my belief that young children are natural artists who love to create marks on paper and find joy in their achievements.
+At Hello Studio, it’s our belief that young children are natural artists who love to create marks on paper and find joy in their achievements.
 Art lessons can help children develop art making and creative thinking skills to better express their unique views of the world.
 Older children and young adults can become critical of their own efforts, and worried about how their art looks.
 Many stop making art altogether.
-It's my job as an art teacher to foster and encourage creative skills and confidence as children grow, so that understanding, creating, and appreciating art remains a source of joy through the teen years and beyond.
+It's my goal as an art teacher to foster creative skills and confidence as children grow, so that understanding, creating, and appreciating art remain a source of joy through the teen years and beyond.

 The Importance of Drawing

 contour line drawings of hands from observation by children ages 8 - 11

 Drawing is probably the most important art skill, and it's as much about seeing as creating.
 I teach my students to see the world like an artist does, noticing rich detail and comparing shapes and sizes, varieties of perspective, value, texture and color.
 When we learn to see like an artist sees, we find joy in the little things and develop an appreciation for beauty.
 Also, once we've learned these habits of seeing, it's much easier to make lines on the page that match what our eyes are noticing, and what our imagination is conjuring.

 While drawing is important, we at Hello Studio also believe that it's valuable (and fun!) to experience creating with a wide variety of media.
 By developing these fundamental skills at a young age, children become confident in their wide range of abilities, and can better discover where their artistic passions lie.

 Encouraging creative decision making is very important in the development of the whole child.
 We don't have students copy finished teacher samples here, something that differentiates us from many other studios.
 When students copy a teacher-made sample, every step of the process has been predetermined, and discovery is limited.